Psivant/stormmsite/docs/tutorials/tutorial_i.md

   printf("  Global cache size: %d bytes\n\n", gpu.getGlobalCacheSize());
 #endif
 ```
-The above code demonstrates how the `GpuDetails` class, is a standard C++ class with constructors
+The above code demonstrates how the [`GpuDetails`](classstormm_1_1card_1_1GpuDetails.html) class,
-and accessors.
-It can be returned by methods in other classes or passed to functions that will
+is a standard C++ class with constructors and accessors.
+It can be returned by methods in other
-manage GPU kernel launches.
-Moreover, it is a wrapper for various structs in CUDA or, potentially,
+classes or passed to functions that will manage GPU kernel launches.
+Moreover, it is a wrapper for
-other HPC languages that capture specs of a card in the computer system.
+various structs in CUDA or, potentially, other HPC languages that capture specs of a card in the
+computer system.

-The `StopWatch` class is intended to give developers simple and efficient methods to assign the
+The [`StopWatch`](classstormm_1_1testing_1_1StopWatch.html) class is intended to give developers
-time spent between any two wall time measurements to one of many customized, labeled bins.
-The
+simple and efficient methods to assign the time spent between any two wall time measurements to one
-code above demonstrates assignment based on the name of the bin.
-As implied by the variable
+of many customized, labeled bins.
+The code above demonstrates assignment based on the name of the
-`gpu_asgn_time` and `gpu_prep_time` variables, each category in the time tracking is given a
+bin.
+As implied by the variables `gpu_asgn_time` and `gpu_prep_time`, each category in the time
-unique integer value, which can also be used to immediately get the right bin rather than some
+tracking is given a unique integer value, which can also be used to index the right bin rather than
-search over name strings.
+a search over name strings.

 Aside from the tivial array which was allocated to force the GPU to engage, we can now create a
 more substantial array and manipulate its contents.
+The
-The `Hybrid` class will only accept template
+[`Hybrid`](classstormm_1_1card_1_1Hybrid.html) class will only accept template types of familiar,
-types of familiar, elemental types such as `int`, `double`, `char`, or `bool`.
-It is not like the
+elemental types such as `int`, `double`, `char`, or `bool`.
+It is not like the C++ Standard
-C++ Standard Template Library `std::vector`, which can be a container for arrays of custom
+Template Library `std::vector`, which can be a container for arrays of custom classes and typically
-classes and typically has optimized implementations for `std::vector<bool>`.
-Some of the basic
+has optimized implementations for `std::vector<bool>`.
+Some of the basic methods are similar, and
-methods are similar, and for this STORMM uses "camel case" rather than underscore-separated
+for this STORMM uses "camel case" rather than underscore-separated methods, to help developers see
-methods, to help developers see when they are dealing with the STORMM dynamic memory class rather
+when they are dealing with the STORMM dynamic memory class rather than the C++ standard.
+The
-than the C++ standard.
-The subscript array index operator `[]` is not overloaded in `Hybrid`
+subscript array index operator `[]` is not overloaded in `Hybrid` objects at this time.
+One
-objects at this time.
-One feature of the `Hybrid` class is a developer-defined label that goes
+feature of the `Hybrid` class is a developer-defined label that goes along with each array, which
-along with each array, which will be displayed if range-checked memory accesses fail to expedite
+will be displayed if range-checked memory accesses fail to expedite backtracing.
-backtracing.

-Let us allocate an array to hold a number sequence.
-The sequence will start at some value and then
+Let us also allocate an array to hold a number sequence.
+The sequence will start at some value and
-ping-pong between two limits.
+then ping-pong between two limits.
 ```
   // Create an array of integers on the CPU host and (if available) on the GPU device const int int_experiment_tm = the_clock.addCategory("Experiment with integers");